mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

   "...actions consist of chains of operations, which are well-defined habitual routines used as answers to conditions faced during the performing of the action.
 Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent."

 The concept of fluency is key to this study, as such it is important to be able to locate and describe these chains of operations and actions in detail.
-While game making as a community learning project  is clearly as an important activity system in this study, to answer alll the research questions of this thesis, it is important to also examine interpersonal activity in more detail.
+While game making as a community learning project  is clearly as an important activity system in this study, to answer all the research questions of this thesis, it is important to also examine interpersonal activity in more detail.
 In order to do this an activity system of even smaller scope is examined in greater detail in Chapter 6 on the use of game design patterns by participants.

 #### Selecting activity systems as units of analysis